Xetibo/ReSet-Doc/sections/existing_plugin_functionality/monitor.typ

 #pagebreak()
 #subsubsubsection("Gaps in Configuration")
-While testing for environment differences, a significant difference from wlroots based compositors to both KDE and GNOME was detected.
+While testing for environment differences, a significant difference between wlroots-based compositors to both KDE and GNOME was detected.
 Using a compositor like Hyprland, it is possible to create gaps between monitors to disallow direct mouse movement from one monitor to another.
 However, in both KDE and GNOME, a configuration with gaps results in an error which makes the configuration not applicable.